Mike Ahern (Australian politician): Later life

-Since retiring from politics, Ahern has undertaken board roles with predominately technology companies.
-He has served as chairman of Intrapower Ltd, Family Care Medical Services Ltd, McIntosh Financial Planning, Indue Group of Companies and NeuMedix Health Group.
-He has also served as a director of Brisbane Markets Limited.
+After retiring from politics, Ahern undertook board roles with predominately technology companies.
+He served as chairman of Intrapower Ltd, Family Care Medical Services Ltd, McIntosh Financial Planning, Indue Group of Companies and NeuMedix Health Group.
+He also served as a director of Brisbane Markets Limited.

-Ahern is a Fellow of the Australian Academy of Technological Sciences and Engineering.
-He has served as chairman of the Australian Liver Foundation, a member of the board of governors of the ATSE Clunies Ross Foundation, also a member of the board of governors of the Queensland Community Foundation and has been appointed special representative of the Queensland Government for Africa, The Middle East and India.
+Ahern was a Fellow of the Australian Academy of Technological Sciences and Engineering.
+He served as chairman of the Australian Liver Foundation, a member of the board of governors of the ATSE Clunies Ross Foundation, also a member of the board of governors of the Queensland Community Foundation and was appointed special representative of the Queensland Government for Africa, The Middle East and India.
 He was awarded a Centenary Medal in 2001.

-In 2007 he was appointed an Officer of the Order of Australia (AO) "for service to the Queensland Parliament, to economic and trade development through fostering primary production and international relationships, and to the community through technological, medical research, educational and charitable organisations".
+In the 2007 Australia Day Honours, he was appointed an Officer of the Order of Australia (AO) "for service to the Queensland Parliament, to economic and trade development through fostering primary production and international relationships, and to the community through technological, medical research, educational and charitable organisations".

 In 2010, Ahern was a recipient of the Queensland Greats Awards.

+Death

+Ahern died from cancer in Caloundra, Queensland, on 11 August 2023, at the age of 81.